 The Company measures certain assets and liabilities at fair value (see Note 20 - "Fair Value Measurements").
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Fair values of assets and liabilities are determined based on a three-level measurement input hierarchy.
-Level 1 inputs are quoted prices in active markets for identical assets or liability.
+Level 1 inputs are quoted prices in active markets for identical assets or liabilities as of the measurement date.
+Level 2 inputs are other than quoted market prices that are observable, either directly or indirectly, for an asset or liability.
 Level 2 inputs can include quoted prices in active markets for similar assets or liabilities, quoted prices in a market that is not active for identical assets or liabilities, or other inputs that can be corroborated by observable market data.
 Level 3 inputs are unobservable for the asset or liability when there is little, if any, market activity for the asset or liability.
 Level 3 inputs are based on the best information available and may include data developed by the Company.